-There are no material pending legal proceedings, bankruptcy petition, conviction by final judgment, order, judgment or decree or any violation of a securities or commodities law for the past five years up to the present date to which the Company or any of its subsidiaries or its directors or executive officers is a party or of which any of its material properties are subject in any court or administrative government agency.
+There are no material pending legal proceedings, bankruptcy petition, conviction by final judgment, order, or decree or any violation of a securities or commodities law for the past five years up to the present date to which the Company or any of its subsidiaries or its directors or executive officers is a party or of which any of its material properties are subject in any court or administrative government agency.

-As of December 31, 2021, IMI is a party to various legal proceedings arising in the ordinary course of its operations.
-Set forth below is a description of certain legal proceedings which, if decided adversely against IMI, could have a significant impact on IMI's operations and financial results.
+As of December 31, 2022, Integrated Micro-Electronics, Inc. ("IMI") is a party to legal proceedings arising in the ordinary course of its operations.
 Certain employees have filed illegal dismissal cases before the National Labor Relations Commission against IMI when the latter terminated their services due to violation of company rules and regulations such as acts of dishonesty, and excessive unauthorized absences.
 These cases are at various stages including appeal.